-Should you see a bag of The Dorset Charcoal Company charcoal in your local garden centre, you can buy it and know that you too are part of keeping our woodlands alive and thriving.
+So if you should see a bag of The Dorset Charcoal Company charcoal in your local garden centre, you can buy it knowing that you're helping to keep our woodlands alive and thriving.

 There is a great deal of skill and art in producing a batch of charcoal.
 It is a process that is done by eye and experience.
 Charcoal is basically pre-burned hardwood.
 The idea is to drive out as much moisture from the wood, so that all that is left is a dry fuel that is quick to light and hot to burn.

 The kiln is carefully loaded, the wood set alight and a blaze is allowed to develop, then at the exact right moment the lid is put on and secured tight.
-Air flow is then controlled through vents beneath the kiln, using the colour and quantity of smoke given off as a guide.
+Air flow is controlled through vents beneath the kiln, using the colour and quantity of smoke given off as a guide.
 A slow, smokey burn is maintained for approximately 16 hours.
-If the charcoal burner is skilled, what is left in the kiln after that time is chunks of wood that are now optimised for the next user.
+If the charcoal burner is skilled, what's left in the kiln after that time are chunks of wood that are now optimised for the next user.